2 dead, 3 injured in overnight shooting in Tacoma

 One died shortly after arriving at a hospital, Cool said.

-The injuries by the three other people were not life-threatening and they were treated at two Tacoma-area hospitals, she said.
+The injuries to the three other people were not life-threatening, and they were treated at two Tacoma-area hospitals, she said.

 Cool said nearby streets will remain closed while detectives investigate.